mtth/igloo/README.rst

     jfRA2EN3   33  1   2 pastebin.com/jfRA2EN3     summary

-Igloo also lets you set syntax highlighting, open your browser to your newest paste and give a title to your pastes.
-For a full list of available options:
+Igloo also lets you set syntax highlighting, open your browser to your newest paste, give a title to your pastes, and more.
+For a full list of available
-``igloo -h``.
+options: ``igloo -h``.

 Installation